nextflow-io/nextflow/docs/operator.md

 ```

 :::{tip}
-A common use case for this operator is to use the first paramter as an `accumulator`
+A common use case for this operator is to use the first paramter as an accumulator and
 the second parameter as the `i-th` item to be processed.
 :::